mbabramo/ACESim4/ReadMe.txt

 The game play itself is defined in LitigGame.cs, and the data structure used to keep track of progress in the game is in LitigGameProgress.cs.
 The players, including chance players corresponding to different chance decisions, are listed in LitigGamePlayers.cs.
-The LitigGameLauncher.cs file generates options for the many different permutations executed.
+The LitigGameCorrelatedSignalsArticleLauncher.cs file generates options for the many different permutations executed for this article.